absognety/Interview-Process-Coding-Questions/SymphonyAI/README.md

 + Model evaluation and selection techniques and questions on that involving confusion matrix etc.
 + Model overfitting and Underfitting - How do you know?
 + Questions on NLP project that you did.
-+ Programming question based on sorting without using any libraries or built-in functions.
++ Programming question based on sorting (sorting strings in lexographical order) without using any libraries or built-in functions.
 + `inplace` and `axis` arguments in pandas apis.